39 Make-Ahead Holiday Dishes That Are Perfect for Festive Family Gatherings

 Raw Swiss Chard, Cabbage, and Brussels Sprout Salad

-Add some freshness to your holiday buffet table with this bright, crunchy salad.
+Add some freshness to your holiday table with this bright, crunchy salad.
 It's one of those rare salads that gets better as it sits, so you can toss it up to an hour before guests arrive.

 Maple-Whipped Sweet Potatoes